Adityawadnerkar23/AdventureWorks-Sales-Analytics-DashboardPowerBI/README.md

 A comprehensive Power BI report analyzing data from the AdventureWorks dataset.
 This report provides insights into sales, customer behavior, and product performance using interactive visualizations and advanced data modeling techniques
 # Overview
 The AdventureWorks Report is designed to provide actionable insights for stakeholders in areas such as:
--Sales performance: Analyze revenue trends and sales by region or product category.
+- Sales performance: Analyze revenue trends and sales by region or product category.
 </br>
 - Customer analysis: Understand customer demographics and purchasing patterns.
 </br>